Medical expert of the article

 - Removal of pathological contents.

-- Revision of the abdominal cavity organs, elimination or localization of the source of peritonitis (includes the choice of further tactics for the patient - establishing indications for the terminal treatment of peritonitis).
+- Revision of abdominal organs, elimination or localization of the source of peritonitis (includes the choice of further patient management tactics - establishing indications for staged treatment of peritonitis).

-Variants of the final stage of the operation with advanced peritonitis depend on the further tactics of surgical treatment in the "on demand" or "according to the program" mode.
+The options for the final stage of surgery for widespread peritonitis depend on the further tactics of surgical treatment in the “on demand” or “according to the program” mode.

-In some cases, the operation is completed by layer-by-layer suturing of the wound of the anterior abdominal wall.
-Indications for re-laparotomy occur with the progression of the intra-abdominal inflammatory process or its complications.
-With expressed intestinal paresis or signs of inflammation of the visceral and parietal peritoneum, it is possible to suture only the subcutaneous tissue and skin.
-With this technique of surgery, a ventral hernia is formed, but the patient's death from progressive peritonitis or the syndrome of intra-abdominal hypertension is prevented.
+In some cases, the operation is completed with layer-by-layer suturing of the anterior abdominal wall wound.
+Indications for repeated laparotomy arise with the progression of the intra-abdominal inflammatory process or its complications.
+With severe intestinal paresis or signs of inflammation of the visceral and parietal peritoneum, suturing of only the subcutaneous tissue and skin is possible.
+With this surgical technique, a ventral hernia is formed, but the patient's death from progressive peritonitis or intra-abdominal hypertension syndrome is prevented.

 - diffuse fibrinous-purulent or fecal peritonitis,